adaisyx/idekCTF22-Writeup/Crime Confusion/Solution.md

 What we've been given is essentially a url suffix, and we know the prefix is related to ```german chaos pad```, whatever that means.
 Oh and did we struggle finding what it meant!
 1. Googling "german chaos pad" brings up suggestions of "kaoss pad", an electronic music tool.
 Spoiler alert: this is a red herring.
 2. The word "pad" and the sharing of varied information suggests we could be looking for an online notepad website.
-In fact, Googling the url suffix (in quotes) suggests its the typical format for the back half of etherpad servers.
+In fact, Googling the url suffix ``` "/ep/pad/view" ``` suggests its the typical format for the back half of etherpad servers.

 We know we're looking for an etherpad.
 But how do we find it?
 We tried all sorts of typical formats for etherpad servers "german.chaospad.org/..." / "pad.chaos.de/..." / "german-chaos-pad.net/..." ...